gentee/docs-gentee/syntax/types.md

 ### Type declaration

 A type determines a set of values that have the same operations and functions specific for those values.
 A type is denoted by a type name.
 A map is a group of elements of one type, indexed by a set of unique string keys.
 By default, _arr_ and _map_ arrays consist of strings, but you can specify any nested types by separating them with a dot.
-Note that variables of types **arr**, **map**, **buf**, **set** and types that has been defined with **struct**, unlike other types, are passed by reference, not by value.
+Note that variables of types **arr**, **map**, **buf**, **set**, **obj** and types that has been defined with **struct**, unlike other types, are passed by reference, not by value.
 This means that if you change the value of this parameter inside the function, you will change the original variable.

 ```go
 TypeName  = identifier { "." identifier }